Cards

 Each card in Quiver has the following:

-• Inputs and outputs: A card can take other cards as input and generate new cards as outputs.
-Inputs and outputs can be visualized on the graph using the links upstream and downstream of a card, or by opening the editor panel.
+• Inputs and outputs: A card can take other cards as input and and also produces an output which can be used by other cards.
+Inputs and outputs can be visualized on the graph using links, or by opening the editor panel.

 • Configuration options: Each card has different configuration options based on its type; these configuration options are accessible via the editor side panel.